Bonner Bolton: Professional Bull Riders

-Bolton competed on the PBR circuit from 2007 through 2016.
+Bolton competed on the PBR circuit from 2007 to 2016.

-Bolton competed in the Velocity Tour event at the Yakima Valley Sundome in Yakima, Washington on February 14–15, 2015.
+He competed in the Velocity Tour event at the Yakima Valley Sundome in Yakima, Washington on February 14–15, 2015.
 In the championship round he won with a high 90.5 point ride.
 He accrued 80 points towards the world standings.
 Winning the Yakima event became his second Velocity Tour win in the 2015 season.

 In March 2015, Bolton came in fourth place at the Fresno, California Invitational, a Built Ford Tough Series (BFTS) elite tour event.
 He got a qualified ride from two of his three bulls.
 He won the championship round with a high score of 88.25 on the bull LL Cool J, his best regular-season performance.

 In October 2015, Bolton came back from an injury to compete on the BFTS again.
 The event this time was the Cooper Tires Take the Money and Ride, presented by Jack Daniel's at the Tucson Convention Center in Tucson, Arizona.
 Bolton scored a qualified ride from the bull Painkiller of 87.75 points to win the first round.
 He accrued 100 points towards the world standings.
 Prior to this event, he missed six BFTS events after incurring a right clavicle fracture back in Biloxi, Mississippi, earlier in the year.
-He was 35th in the world standings before this event, but the round 1 victory here pushed him to 32nd and helped him qualify for the PBR World Finals.
+He was 35th in the world standings before this event, but the Round 1 victory here pushed him to 32nd and helped him qualify for the PBR World Finals.

-After the regular season ended, Bolton finished up in the PBR BFTS world standings on the bubble for the PBR World FInals at No. 34.
+After the regular season ended, Bolton finished up in the PBR BFTS world standings on the bubble for the PBR World Finals at No. 34.
 The top 35 riders go to the world finals, so Bolton just made the cut.
-It was the first time he had gotten inside the top 35 of the world standings.
+It was the first time he had gotten inside the top 35 of the PBR world standings.
 Despite his previous injuries, he still managed to qualify for the finals, right inside the cut line.

 Bolton finished up in fourth place in the PBR World Finals at the Thomas and Mack Center in Las Vegas, Nevada, which concluded on Sunday, October 25, 2015.

 Bolton's 2015 season was his best to date.
 He climbed into the top 35 of the PBR World Standings.
 He finished the season at a career best of 28th in the world.
-In his rookie season on the BFTS, he set several career highs: 12 qualified rides, 37 attempted rides, a 32.43 percent riding average, and 5 top-ten finishes.
-He did sustain a sprained right MCL in round 5 of the finals, though, so potentially he might have placed higher or won.
-In Vegas, he recorded his first BFTS 90+ point ride on the bull Walk Off which won him round 2 and $30,000.
-This ride is the third highest scored ride of the finals.
-His fourth-place finish at the finals is significant when his injuries and his absence from six events are taken into account.
+In his rookie season on the BFTS, he set several career highs: 12 qualified rides, 37 attempted rides, a 32.43 percent riding average, and five top-ten finishes.
+He did sustain a sprained right MCL in Round 5 of the finals, though, so potentially he might have placed higher or won.
+In Vegas, he recorded his first BFTS 90+ point ride on the bull Walk Off which won him Round 2 and $30,000.
+This ride was the third-highest scored ride of the finals.
+His fourth-place finish at the finals was significant when his injuries and his absence from six events are taken into account.
 His final season standings at 28th place guaranteed him eight BFTS events in 2016.